 First we built the headboard frame using 1/4″ fiberboard and pine 2x2s.
 Our fiberboard measured 60″ x 36″.

 Then we measured and drilled holes for the 26 buttons.
 One of the most time consuming parts of this project was covering all those buttons!
-We used a navy velveteen fabric which was way too thick for the standard button kit.
+We used a navy blue velveteen fabric which was way too thick for the standard button kit.
 A combination of patience and hot glue eventually did the trick.

 After the holes were drilled, we put down the foam.